Optimality and Approximate Optimality of Source-Channel Separation in Networks: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:examples} we discuss a few examples to provide some intuitions for the solutions.
-Necessary notation and definitions are given in Section \ref{sec:def}.
+Examples are provided in Section \ref{sec:examples} to illustrate the underlying intuitions, and necessary definitions are given in Section \ref{sec:def}.
 The main results and the proofs on DNJSCC, JSCMUD and JSCMMD are given in Sections \ref{sec:DNSC}, \ref{sec:proofunicast} and \ref{sec:proofmulticast}, respectively.
-Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:conclusion} finally concludes the paper.